melatonein5/Advent-of-Code-2025/README.md

 > My first attempt resulted in a time complexity of O(3n).
 This is broken down into: reading the file into a data structure in memory; solving the part 1; solving part 2.
 This is because I was reading the input into a data structure, and then performing my algorithms separately.
 I then condensed this down into O(2n) complexity by combining the two algorithms to evaluate alongside each other.
 This was then further condensed into a total time complexity of O(n) by evaluating a rotation when it is read from the input file.

 ### Part 1: Counting how many times the an input results in the dial pointing at 0
-For this puzzle, the solution is how many times the arrow on the dial points to 0.
+You could follow the instructions, but your recent required official North Pole secret entrance security training seminar taught you that the safe is actually a decoy.
+The actual password is the number of times the dial is left pointing at 0 after any rotation in the sequence.

 For example, suppose the input contained the following rotations:
 ```